-• Electric utilities are required to include cost-effective energy efficiency resources in their plans to meet incremental annual program energy savings requirement of 0.2% of energy delivered to retail customers for the year ended June 1, 2009, which is increasing annually to 2% of energy delivered in the year commencing June 1, 2015 and each year thereafter.
+- Electric utilities in Illinois are required to include cost-effective energy efficiency resources in their plans to meet an incremental annual program energy savings requirement of 0.2% of energy delivered to retail customers for the year ended June 1, 2009, which is increasing annually to 2% of energy delivered in the year commencing June 1, 2015 and each year thereafter.
 Additionally, during the ten year period that began June 1, 2008, electric utilities must implement cost-effective demand response measures to reduce peak demand by 0.1% over the prior year for eligible retail customers.
 The energy efficiency and demand response goals are subject to rate impact caps each year.
-Utilities are allowed recovery of costs for energy efficiency and demand response programs, subject to approval by the Illinois Commerce Commission
+Utilities are allowed recovery of costs for energy efficiency and demand response programs, subject to approval by the Illinois Commerce Commission (ICC).

-(ICC).
 In February 2008, the ICC issued an order approving substantially all of ComEd's Energy Efficiency and Demand Response Plan, including cost recovery.
 This plan began in June 2008 and is designed to meet the Illinois Settlement Legislation's energy efficiency and demand response goals for an initial three-year period, including reductions in delivered energy to all retail customers and in the peak demand of eligible retail customers.
-During the three and six months ended June 30, 2009, expenses related to energy efficiency and demand response programs consisted of \$13 million and \$23 million, respectively.
-During the three and six months ended June 30, 2008, expenses related to these programs consisted of \$5 million.

-Since June 1, 2008, utilities have been required to procure cost-effective renewable energy resources in amounts that equal or exceed 2% of the total electricity that each electric utility supplies to its eligible retail customers.
-ComEd is also required to acquire amounts of renewable energy resources that will cumulatively increase this percentage to at least 10% by June 1, 2015, with a goal of 25% by June 1, 2025, subject to customer rate cap limitations.
+During the three and nine months ended September 30, 2009, expenses related to energy efficiency and demand response programs consisted of \$18 million and \$41 million, respectively.
+During the three and nine months ended September 30, 2008, expenses related to these programs consisted of \$11 million and \$46 million, respectively. - Starting June 1, 2008, utilities have been required to procure cost-effective renewable energy resources in amounts that equal or exceed 2% of the total electricity that each electric utility supplies to its eligible retail customers.
+ComEd is also required to acquire amounts of renewable energy resources that will cumulatively increase this percentage to at least 10% by June 1, 2015, with an ultimate target of at least 25% by June 1, 2025, subject to customer rate cap limitations.
 All goals are subject to rate impact criteria set forth in the Illinois Settlement Legislation.
-Under the May 2008 ICC-approved request for proposal (RFP), ComEd began procuring renewable energy credits (RECs) beginning June 2008.
+Under a May 2008 ICC-approved request for proposal (RFP), ComEd procured renewable energy credits (RECs) for the period June 2008 through May 2009.
 On May 13, 2009, the ICC approved the results of an RFP to procure RECs for the period June 2009 through May 2010.
 ComEd currently retires all RECs immediately upon purchase.
-ComEd recovers procurement costs of RECs through rates, beginning in June 2008.
-See Note 14 - Commitments and Contingencies for further information regarding ComEd's procurement of RECs.
+Since June 2008, ComEd recovers procurement costs of RECs through rates.
+See Note 14 Commitments and Contingencies for further information regarding ComEd's procurement of RECs.